mrkriz101/Lab-6-Assignment/README.md

 # Lab-6-Assignment
-Takes in the persons name
+Takes in the persons name.
-Takes in the persons age
+Takes in the persons birth month.
-Determines what grade the person should be in based on their age
+Determines what season they were born in.